 EDSE 559/659.
 CHARACTERISTICS AND NEEDS OF THE GIFTED.
 (3) The course addresses the characteristics and needs of gifted children, including special needs of minority gifted youngsters.
+Cognitive, affective, including special needs of minority gifted youngsters.
 Cognitive, affective, and psychosocial domains will be covered, as well as an array of alternatives for the provision of special education services.
 Research and field-based experiences are required.